Guide to Lowering Your Credit Card Interest Rate (APR)

 Usually, this new balance transfer credit card can’t be issued by the same company or any affiliates of the original card.
 Balance transfer cards may offer a 0% APR promotional period.
 During that period, you won’t pay any interest, which means all of your payments will go toward paying down the principal.

 However, once the promotional period ends, a higher APR will kick in (this is one example of what can increase your credit card’s APR).
-Additionally, a balance transfer fee may apply to move over the existing credit card balance to the new card.
+Additionally, a balance transfer fee may apply to moving over your existing credit card balance to the new card.
 It might make sense to calculate your credit card interest rate on your old card to ensure you’ll save money.

 Negotiate With Your Credit Card Issuer

-When it comes to figuring out how to get lower APR on a credit card, it’s possible to simply ask for an APR reduction with a credit card issuer.
+When it comes to figuring out how to get a lower APR on a credit card, it’s possible to simply ask the credit card issuer for an APR reduction.
 This strategy may be particularly effective if the cardholder has used their credit card responsibly and consistently paid their credit card bill on time — one of the cardinal credit card rules.

 You can also provide a reason why you’re requesting a reduction.
 You may have experienced a job loss or have unexpected medical bills to pay.
-Maybe you got a raise and are really motivated to pay off your debt, and having a lower interest rate would help you do that.
+Maybe you got a raise and you’re really motivated to pay off your debt, and having a lower interest rate would help you do that.
 It’s also possible to leverage new credit card offers with lower interest rates to try to negotiate a current APR down.

 Low-Interest Credit Cards